arctic-fire-development/dapper-gcs/hardware/README.md

 - Flash your Edison with your newly compiled firmware with the command "sudo ./flashall.sh" which will prompt you to plug in your Edison board with the two USB connections.
 - Flashing will take awhile and the Edison will be reset twice so be patient
 - Open a serial terminal connection to your Edison and log in as root with no password
-- Configure some basic settings on your Edison with the command "configure-edison --setup" which should now allow you to connect to your Edison over WiFi with SSH.
+- Configure some basic settings on your Edison with the command "configure_edison --setup" which should now allow you to connect to your Edison over WiFi with SSH.